Clemapfel/mousetrap/docs/05_events.md

 ### Assigning a Shortcut to an Action

-Unlike `KeyEventController`, `ShortcutEventController` does not have an signals to connect to.
+Unlike `KeyEventController`, `ShortcutEventController` does not have a signal to connect to.
 Instead, it will monitor key events automatically.
 If it recognizes a keyboard shortcut, it will trigger the corresponding action.

-We already learned in the previous section on menus how to assign an action a shortcut.
+We already learned in the previous section on menus how to assign an action to a shortcut.
 To make a `ShortcutEventController` listen for the keybindings of an action, we have to call `ShortcutEventController::add_action`:

 ```cpp
 // 1. initialize action